Writers on Writers: Anna Jordan & Nathan Queeley-Dennis

 There is something extraordinary about writers in conversation.
 Ideas, routines, advice, community, vulnerability, bravery, vision… everything is on offer with no holds barred.
 Inspired by the conversations we have been lucky enough to facilitate and witness, we have created our Writers on Writers series to share the wisdom, camaraderie and heroism of Bruntwood Prize-winning playwrights to aid you on your own heroic journey.
 We hope they will inspire you to have more conversations with your peers, and focus your aim towards our submissions deadline on Monday 9th January 2025.

 On the 12th September 2024 we marked our submissions opening with a Q&A event in Manchester featuring Anna Jordan and Nathan Queeley-Dennis.
+We wanted to bring these two writers together to share their insights and discoveries about winning the Bruntwood Prize for Playwriting 10 years apart, in two different moments for the theatre industry, to understand the impact this has had on their journeys as artists.
 The conversation was chaired by Dramaturg Suzanne Bell, and included questions from the general public.

 Anna won the Bruntwood Prize for Playwriting in 2013 with her play Yen, which has been produced at the Royal Exchange Theatre, Royal Court Theatre, MCC New York and several international venues; her TV credits include Killing Eve, One Day and Succession.
 Nathan Queeley-Dennis won the Bruntwood Prize for Playwriting 2022 with his play Bullring Techno Makeout Jamz, which premiered at the Edinburgh Fringe 2023 to widespread critical acclaim before a sell-out run at the Royal Court Theatre and a UK tour.